top of page

 Founder Alison Wildey called the donation a high point in a 20-year journey fighting the “invisibility” that society can inflict on people with disabilities.

-Peter Newport in partnership with Two Bearded Men using funding from NZ On Air.
+Newport in partnership with Two Bearded Men.
+Funding from NZ On Air.

 bottom of page